prody/ProDy/doc/reference/usage/selections.rst

    nucleic
         Group of atoms whose residue names match one of GUA, ADE, CYT, THY, URA, DA, DC, DG, or DT.
-        List of residue names in this definition can be chagned using :func:`setNucleicResidueNames` method.
+        The list of residue names in this definition can be changed using :func:`setNucleicResidueNames` method.

    occupancy